-He was the Gregg H. Benidt Memorial Chair in Homiletics and Literature at Concordia Seminary from 2001 to 2005.
+He previously served as the Gregg H. Benidt Memorial Chair in Homiletics and Literature (2001-05).
 He served as the interim president (2004-05) and became the 10th president of Concordia Seminary in 2005.

-He earned a master’s degree (1974) and a doctorate (1986) in classical languages from Washington University in St. Louis.
-He earned a Master of Divinity (1973) from Concordia Seminary.
-He completed his bachelor’s degree (1969) at Concordia Senior College, Fort Wayne, Ind.
-He also is the recipient of an honorary Doctor of Divinity (1993) from Concordia Theological Seminary in Fort Wayne.
+After earning a Master of Divinity from Concordia Seminary (1973), Meyer earned a master’s degree (1974) and a doctorate (1986) in classical languages from Washington University in St. Louis.
+He completed his bachelor’s degree (1969) at Concordia Senior College in Fort Wayne, Ind.
+He also is the recipient of an honorary Doctor of Divinity (1993) from Concordia Theological Seminary in Fort Wayne, Ind.

 In 2014 Meyer wrote Timely Reflections: A Minute a Day with Dale Meyer, a compilation of 365 daily devotions from his long-running online series, The Meyer Minute.
 This book was published by Tri-Pillar Publishing in conjunction with Concordia Seminary.

-Dr. Meyer has been speaking and preaching almost 30 years.
-His areas of interest and study includes: 1 Peter, the Church in a changing culture and the Sabbath applied to life today.
+Meyer has been speaking and preaching for more than 40 years.
+His areas of interest and study includes 1 Peter, the church in a changing culture and the Sabbath applied to life today.

 He lives in St. Louis with his wife, Diane.
 They have two grown daughters, Elizabeth (Darren) Pittman and Catharine (Charles) Bailey; and five grandsons, Christian, Connor and Nicholas Pittman, and Andrew and Jacob Bailey.